Kitware/kwcoco/README.rst

         or a list of flattned list of xy coordinates if the CCs are disjoint [[x1, y1, x2, y2, ..., xn, yn], [x1, y1, ..., xm, ym],]

-        Note: the original coco spec does not allow for holes in polygons.
+        Note: the original COCO spec does not allow for holes in polygons.

         (PENDING) We also allow a non-standard dictionary encoding of polygons {'exterior': [(x1, y1)...],